raupachz/utopia-blacklist/readme.md

 # Utopia Blacklist ✊🌲⚑
-Make online bullshit machine readable!
 This is not only a simple JSON file.
 It is a utopian idea of a better internet and a better world.
+This list contains domains and tags of companies, parties or associations that are dangerous for the common good of this world.

 There are many things you can do with such a list.
 Lock your software against certain uses, block data traffic or automate various tasks.